|The Green Papers|

 Military (tele-caucus) and other voters (satellite caucuses) who can not attend the precinct caucuses in person may participate in the 2016 Iowa Caucuses via tele-conference.
 There will be no absentee or proxy voting at any precinct caucus.
 The satellite caucuses are allocated 3 delegates and the military tele-caucus is allocated 2 delegates to the state convention.

-Monday 1 February 2016: Precinct Caucuses.
+Monday 1 February 2016 (presumably): Precinct Caucuses.
 Democratic Party Caucuses meet in each precinct at 7 PM CST.
 Each Precinct Caucus chooses the precinct's delegates to County Conventions based on presidential preference (which, despite the media circus that quadrennially surrounds this event, is all that will be actually decided at these Iowa caucuses!).

 NOTE: Estimates will, of course, be made by media outlets as well as by the campaigns of the presidential contenders themselves as to how many of Iowa's 51 National Convention delegates each presidential contender is likely to be ultimately be receiving as a result of the Iowa caucuses but, of course, since no National Convention delegates are actually being chosen by these caucuses, all such estimates will almost certainly, come the District Conventions in April and the State Convention in June, be wrong!!